iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

 > along the [versioning](/doc/get-started/example-versioning) get started
 > example.

-DVC allows storing and versioning source data files, ML models, intermediate results with Git, without checking the file contents into Git.
+DVC allows storing and versioning source data files and directories, ML models, intermediate results with Git, without checking the file contents into Git.
 It is useful when dealing with files that are too large for Git to handle.
 DVC stores information about your data file in a special [DVC-file](/doc/user-guide/dvc-file-format), that has a description of a file that can be used for versioning.
 DVC supports various types of remote locations for your data files and allows you to easily store and share your data alongside your code.

 ![](/static/img/model-versioning-diagram.png)